-The GINI Index of Income Inequality datasets are reported once per year by the United States Census.
-Through statistical means, the data reflect the income dispersion across a defined boundary.
+The English Proficiency datasets are reported once per year by the United States Census.
+The data reflect persons' abilities to speak English.
 The dataset is available to download through the Urban SDK Data Hub for the years 2015 - 2020.
 The data has been aggregated to the census tract.

 The dataset is available in JSON, Shapefile, GEOJSON, and CSV file types.